DanielDanielsson/Docs/Github-ssh-config-multiple-accounts-mac.md

 ```

 ### 7. Time to clone some repos!
-Repo in github will show this clone URL:
+Repository in github will show this clone URL:
 ```
 git clone git@github.com:AccountName/pathtoproject.git
 ```